 5.1.1.
 McNary has a mix of piscivorous bird species, including California and ring-billed gulls, western grebes, Caspian terns, white pelicans, double-crested cormorants, mergansers and other piscivorous waterfowl.
 The most numerous are the two gull species and they typically are found in the spillway tailrace, which is the most difficult area to reach with shore-based pyrotechnic devices, propane cannons and electronic bird alarm calls.

 5.1.2.
-Much of what the McNary project does to control predatory birds is determined months in advance, when the project helps establish the predatory bird control contract with APHIS, so there is very little additional that the project can do during times of unusually high avian predation, other than to shift USDA hazers around to different spots around the project.
+Much of what the McNary project does to control predatory birds is determined months in advance, when the project helps establish the predatory bird control contract with USDA Wildlife Services (WS), so there is very little additional that the project can do during times of unusually high avian predation, other than to shift USDA hazers around to different spots around the project.
 Early in the season, we will have already deployed the appropriate number of propane cannons and bird alarms, so more would not be appropriate.
 In addition to adding boat hazing, the project will continue with the two-shift hazing effort during the busiest months of the year.

 5.1.3.
 Propane cannons, electronic bird alarms and other noise-makers are problematic, because they disturb nearby homeowners, fishers, park users and tugboat crews, so they must be used with discretion.
 They are of limited effectiveness and propane cannons in particular must be restricted to near-dam areas and away from recreational and navigational traffic.